iaurg/42-so-long/README.md

 # 42-so-long

-[] Validate with norm
+[ ] Validate with norm

-[] All heap allocated memory space must be properly freed when necessary.
+[ ] All heap allocated memory space must be properly freed when necessary.
 No leaks will be tolerated

-[] The map will be constructed with 3 components walls, collectibles, and free space.
+[ ] The map will be constructed with 3 components walls, collectibles, and free space.

+[ ] Validate map extension

+[ ] Validate map construction

 ## Allowed functions